Walid-Ahmed/imageclassifierSuite/README.md

 ## Trainining and Testing Scripts

 When the training starts, it will show sample of images and print  statistics about the dataset.
 The training  script will stop automatically if the  validation accuracy is not improving after a patience number of epochs(default 50).

-After finishing training, the following files are automatically saved to the "Results" folder.
+After finishing training, the following files are automatically saved to a  "Results" folder you pss as argument when you start training.

  1. Loss and accuracy curves